Barb appreciates and helps to promote local art in California, especially in San Luis Obispo County. She visits local art galleries often.

 Laure Carlisle Explains How She Markets Her Art

-Toward the end, I have a video interview with Anne Laddon, founder of Studios on the Park, with tips on choosing a gallery, pricing your work for your market, and being businesslike, as well as other advice for beginning artists.
+Near the end of this article, I included a video interview with Anne Laddon, founder of Studios on the Park.
+She gives tips on choosing a gallery, pricing your work for your market, and being businesslike, as well as other advice for beginning artists.

 Meet Anne Laddon, Founder of Studios on the Park